Nevuly/WSL2-Linux-Kernel-Issue/README.md

 **Work timeline Type**

- * Applied - The issue or request is accepted and applied in source code.
+ * Applied - The issue or request is fixed or accepted and applied in source code.

  * WIP - The issue or request is work in progress.
 It means I try to apply your issue or request in source code.